jayroh/joeloliveira.com/_posts/2022-06-10-weeknotes-for-the-week-ending-jun-10.md

 * About 4 times a week.
 * Paired with a 1750-2000 calorie, 40/20/40 carb/fat/protein macro.

 That's a level of commitment to physical activity I've never previously achieved, so you could say I'm a little proud of myself.

-After 6 months the results have been excellent – I've dropped 25 lbs of fat, put on 10 lbs of muscle, and, most importantly, I feel quite good.
-There's much more I could say but I'm going to save that for after the next 6 months.
+After 6 months the results have been excellent – I've dropped 25 lbs of fat, put on 10 lbs of muscle, and, most importantly, I *feel* great.
+There's more I could say but I'll save that for after the next 6 months.
 This is only the start.

 (One note: big ups to [Alexa](https://www.instagram.com/alexammay/) for keeping me on point for the last 6 months.
 She's been the steadying and encouraging force I've needed.)